Learning Curves for Decision Making in Supervised Machine Learning: A Survey: A Framework to Categorise Learning Curves Methods for Decision Making

 \subsubsection{Early Discarding}

-In many setups, the learner itself is a matter of optimization.
-That is, we consider a (maybe infinite) \emph{set} of learners, e.g. a finite set of algorithms each of which can be instantiated with a possibly infinite number of parametrizations.
-The question is which learner is the ``best'' for the given data.
-The underlying task is commonly known as \emph{model selection}.
+In many setups, the learner itself is a matter of optimisation.
+Consider the situation where we have a (possibly infinite) \emph{set} of learners, e.g., a finite set of algorithms, each of which can be instantiated with a possibly infinite number of hyper-parametrisations.
+The task is to find the (hyper-parametrised) learner which performs best for the given data of size \sampleanchor in the sense that it creates, on average, the best model.
+Formally, if \learnerspace is the (infinite) set of parametrised learners, the goal is to find